-- 1. Come to the Department of Public Safety during business hours and you will be provided with the following: - a.
+- 1. Come to the Campus Sheriff's Office during business hours and you will be provided with the following: - a.
 An electric engraver to use at our front counter - 2.
 Engrave your name and other pertinent information on all moveable items of value such as laptops, removable car stereos, iPads, etc. - 3.
 Return the electric engraver after you are finished.